The Complete Guide

 Part of the reason I liked Corozal so much is that the guesthouse where I stayed had so much character.
 I found The Waterfront SeaBreeze Guesthouse on Airbnb and loved the vibe.
 The interior was so colorful and cheerful, and there were a bunch of public spaces to relax including a balcony.

-What made it such a great stay was the fact that my hosts were so friendly and welcoming.
+My hosts were so friendly and welcoming, which made it such a great stay.
 Marion answered all my questions about the town and helped me arrange a ride back to the border on Sunday night.
 A stay here also includes breakfast, and it was absolutely delicious!
 If I come back to Corozal, I would totally stay here again.

 Tips and Last Thoughts

 All my tips regarding crossing the border can be found on my other blog post.
 Once you make it to Corozal, things are pretty straight forward.
-If you have USD or Mexican pesos you want to convert to BZD (Belize dollars), try Shanti’s Store, which I think is located here (if you don’t find it, just ask around; it’s within a block or two of the public square).
+If you have USD or Mexican pesos, you’ll want to convert to BZD (Belize dollars).
+Try Shanti’s Store, which I think is located here (if you don’t find it, just ask around; it’s within a block or two of the public square).
 You won’t have to go through a bunch of paperwork and they seem to give a good rate.

 There are at least a few 24-hour ATMs around town.
 If you plan to cross into Mexico, note that you must pay a 40 BZD exit tax which can only be paid in BZD and in cash.
 I’m guessing the immigration office might have an ATM, but just withdraw the money in town and don’t take your chances!
 Other than that, you will probably need BZD to pay for food; credit card didn’t seem widely accepted and neither did USD or Mexican pesos.